 Michigan Technological University requires a minimum of 120 credits to graduate with a bachelor's degree.
-Students can choose the accelarated degree program if they would like to finish all the credits for graduation in less time than normal.

 Michigan Tech offers an orientation program before the start of fall classes to prepare new students for college life.

 |Accelerated Degree Program||√|

 Reminder: Michigan Tech may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.